techatpark/website/site/content/posts/opensource-means-business.md

 Lets take each step one by one.

-Secret Ideas are just secret ideas

 Industry Connect.
 Multi Dimention.

-Adobe Flex - Huge Boost.

 DS Algo;
  All Previous Projects - DS Alogo is something that i need to prepare for interviews.
 I can download from Geeks for Geeks.

+Adobe Flex - Huge Boost.

 Words Matter
 Linus Admin - Clould Engineer